Who Pays The Costs For Criminal Injuries Compensation Claims?

 They don’t feel they have the money available to make a claim

 Traditional solicitor’s services may be expensive.
-However, you do not actually need any money to begin making No Win, No Fee claims!
+However, you do not actually need any money to begin making No Win No Fee claims!
 All of our solicitors work on this basis.

 Perhaps you can relate to some of the reasons mentioned above?
 Here at Legal Expert, we aim to put all of your concerns to bed.
 We have put together this comprehensive guide so that you can understand everything you need to know about the Criminal Injuries Compensation Act and making this type of personal injury claim.
 You will discover more about the Criminal Injuries Compensation Tariff, Criminal Injuries compensation and means tested benefits, and much more.

-This is ay type of incident whereby someone has suffered an injury because of a crime.
+This is a type of incident whereby someone has suffered an injury because of a crime.
 It does not matter whether they were the intended target of the crime or not.
 You could have been injured because the business you work for was targeted in an attack and you were not protected enough, for instance.
 You may have been injured in a police chase while minding your own business.
 The scenarios differ.
-All that matters is that there was a crime involved and you were injured.
+All that matters is that there was a crime involved and you were physically or mentally injured.

 The Criminal Injuries Compensation Authority, also known as the CICA, is a government body.
 It was established to ensure that people who have been the victim of crimes are compensated for their injuries.
 The CICA covers Wales, Scotland, and England.
 It is sponsored by the Ministry of Justice.

 It is important to note that the CICA will not cover your legal costs.
 You will need to pay a solicitor.
-Nevertheless, as you will discover later in this guide, there is a way to make sure you will never be out of pocket, and this is the No Win, No Fee approach.
+Nevertheless, as you will discover later in this guide, there is a way to make sure you will never be out of pocket, and this is the No Win No Fee approach.
 The Criminal Injuries Compensation Board is the most generous and largest of its kind.
 It has paid more than £3 billion since it was established in 1964 to criminal injury victims.

 If you are planning to make a criminal injury compensation claim, you should most definitely use the services of a solicitor.
 If you don’t, you may experience the following…